Classification

 Threat level and trust factor

-The risk score table above describes the relationship between the risk score, and the threat level and trust factor used by the File Reputation API.
+The risk score table describes the relationship between the risk score, and the threat level and trust factor used by the File Reputation API.

 Nomenclature